-Guilty plea, life in prison set in Florida airport shooting
+Alaska man pleads guilty in Florida airport shooting

-MIAMI (AP) — Court documents show an Alaska man is prepared to plead guilty and get a life prison sentence in the Florida airport shooting that killed five people and wounded six.
+MIAMI (AP) — An Alaska man pleaded guilty Wednesday in exchange for a life prison sentence in the Florida airport shooting that killed five people and wounded six, blaming his rampage on severe mental illness a psychologist said is now under control.

-A hearing is set Wednesday in Miami federal court for 28-year-old Esteban Santiago to plead guilty to 11 charges stemming from the January 2017 attack.
-Santiago, of Anchorage, Alaska, admitted in court documents he opened fire with a handgun in a baggage area at Fort Lauderdale-Hollywood International Airport.
+Esteban Santiago, 28, pleaded guilty to 11 charges stemming from the January 2017 attack.
+Santiago, of Anchorage, Alaska, admitted he opened fire with a handgun in a baggage area at Fort Lauderdale-Hollywood International Airport.
+He was diagnosed as schizophrenic after his arrest but was found competent for the legal proceedings.

-The plea deal was struck after prosecutors announced they would not seek the death penalty.
-Instead, Santiago agreed to a life prison sentence plus 120 years.
+U.S. District Judge Beth Bloom asked Santiago why he did what he did.
+Santiago initially told the FBI after the shooting that he believed he was under some form of government mind control, before switching to unfounded claims he acted in support of the Islamic State extremist group.

-An Iraq war veteran, Santiago has been treated for schizophrenia since his arrest.
-He was briefly hospitalized in Anchorage but was not barred from owning a gun.
+“Um, I don’t know.
+I wasn’t really thinking about it at the moment,” he told the judge Wednesday.
+“A lot of things were going on in my mind.
+Messages.”

 Most Read Nation & World Stories